ajfisher/ajfisher.me/site/src/content/posts/2015-05-04-pebble-controlled-leds.md

 layout: post.hbt
 slug: pebble-controlled-leds
 title: Controlling networked LEDs using a smartwatch
-tags: physical computing, ESP8266, pebble, javascript, development, ubicomp, IoT, hardware
+tags: physical computing, javascript, development, ubicomp, iot, hardware
 excerpt: >
     The ESP8266 is a capable device in its own right and can run a simple web server.
 Couple this with a smartwatch for control and you have some interesting